 If you or a loved one are experiencing hair loss, this page will will be of great help to you.
 Know this, you are not alone.
 There are many, many cases of hair loss involving men, women and children.

 More than half of the men and women in the United States experience thinning hair with about 30% of these by age 30.
-An estimated 30 million women in the United States suffer from thinning hair.
-This condition affects 50 percent of women over the age of 50.
+This condition affects 50% of women over the age of 50.
 This can be traumatic for anyone because losing hair can affect self-esteem, confidence and relationships.

 Although there are no definitive answers as to what causes a person to lose their hair, there are a number of general factors to consider.

-2) Shampoos and other hair products containing the chemicals PHTHALATES, DEA, MEA, TEA, SODIUM LAURYL SULFATE and FRAGRANCES can cause a red, drying rash on your scalp, around the eyes and along the neck, with flaking, peeling, itching and eventual loss of hair.
+4) Shampoos and other hair products containing the chemicals PHTHALATES, DEA, MEA, TEA, SODIUM LAURYL SULFATE and FRAGRANCES (click here to learn more) can cause a red, drying rash on your scalp, around the eyes and along the neck, with flaking, peeling, itching and eventual loss of hair.
 (The federal government doesn't limit their use NOR are they required to be listed on the bottle!!)

 1) Too much androgen, a testosterone-like hormone, in its natural form responsible for dense male body growth, and in its synthetic form, used in birth control pills, can often be responsible for balding in women.
 Androgen accumulation can cause a hair follicle to die.

 2) Bad circulation - A lack of blood flow can shrink and kill

 the hair follicle because it is not getting a sufficient supply of

 3) Infectious Condition - can lead to inflammation of the hair follicle so severe it permanently destroys the hair follicle, resulting in bald patches.